News

 We realized that we wanted to give it some extra safety features to avoid potentially dangerous situations.
 There is no reason first-time flyers should be flying unassisted much above head-height of their instructor.
 This way, if they get unstable, a spot can be made in a safe manner and nobody will get hurt.
 This is common sense, of course, but the opposite is unfortunately not an unknown scenario.
 Also, if for any reason there is a power cut, the wind speed drops quite fast.
 More advanced flyers will be better prepared recover or bail from a move.
 Less experienced flyers will lack the same skills.
 Because of this, we want to keep the less experienced ones closer to bottom net!

-Flyers Showing Off The Madrid Fly Safety Lines
+Flyers Showing off the Madrid Fly Safety Lines

 Can you explain the lines in more detail?